frantp/msc/README.md

 Specializations for common types are included in `msc.accessors.h`, so that things like raw arrays, `std::array`s and `std::vector`s work just by including this header (Note: it must be included after the main `msc.h` header for the compiler to know about the base template beforehand).

+A helper header `msc` can be used to include all these headers in a single line.

 ## Tests and examples

 A generic calculator is included in the file `main.cpp` that reads points from a file or the standard input and dumps the clustered points to the standard output.
 Some tests are included in the following files: